I Found an Animal

 • Myth: "Seeing a young animal alone means it's orphaned."

-Many species leave their young unattended for periods.
+• Fact: Many species, like rabbits and mule deer, leave their young unattended for periods.
 Observing from a distance can help determine if intervention is necessary.

 Extra Tips